Cross-posted and commissioned by Film.com

 Disc 14 – The Appendices, Part 6: The Passing of an Age

-Return of the King-Cameras in Middle-Earth (73)
+-Cameras in Middle-Earth (73)

 Finally, the behind the scenes footage that contains one of my absolute favorite bits of Lord of the Rings production lore – that the scene where Sam and Frodo separate before Shelob’s lair took over a year to shoot.
 Sean Astin’s half was shot in November of 1999 and Elijah Wood’s half was shot in December of 2000.
 To know why, be sure to check out this feature.
 Another favorite bit is about how Viggo and Billy tried to help Sean Astin with the Sam/Rosie wedding scene, which leads into the reveal that for some reason Billy Boyd has kissed five members of the Fellowship.
 Hilarious section around the 40 minute mark.
 I highly recommend watching this one in its entirety as it ends with the emotional conclusion to production.
 I promise the hug between Peter and Elijah after his last shot of the pick ups will have you in tears.